bitwisetech/ysimi/README.md

-YASIPLOT  Diagnostic tools for FlightGear's YASIM Flight Dynamics Model yasimi.py, inciMarg.py
+YSIMI  Diagnostic tools for FlightGear's YASIM Flight Dynamics Model yasimi.py, inciMarg.py

   Yasim FDM uses a configuration file to creatre its FDM and can supply tabulated Lift, Drag Tables and a solution summary text.
 The python tools from here automatically